 The weather in the US varies from state to state, and it is (understandably) different between north and south and between coastal and inland areas.

 The lowest temperatures are in January and they go below zero, especially in Alaska.
 North Dakota is one of the coldest states during winter.
-More you move to the south, temperatures rise and climate is more moderate and more four season like.
+More you move to the south, temperatures rise and the climate is more moderate and more four-season-like.

 Summers can be hot in the southern states, especially in Florida, with temperatures going well above 30 C (80 F).

 Tourists should be aware of severe weather conditions in the USA, where hurricane season on the Pacific coast runs from May to November, with a peak between August and October, and tornado season on the east coast peaking from March through June.